 The launch of the new series comes just over a month after the end of New Zealand’s most successful Paralympic Games, ever.
 The Team secured a stunning 21 medals across 12 individual medallists – 9 gold, 5 silver and 7 bronze – beating its pre-Games target of 18 by 3 medals.
 Overall, the New Zealand Paralympic Team placed 13thon the medal table, its highest placing in history, and defended its title of number 1 in the world medals per capita won at the London 2012 Paralympic Games.
 Pascoe herself won 5 medals, including 3 gold, and by doing so became New Zealand’s most decorated Paralympian with 15 medals.
 Leslie won his third gold medal across three Games and broke his own World Record.
 Howarth won her first ever Paralympic medals, bringing home 2 medals including 1 gold and 1 bronze.

-Click here for more information on the ACC Paralympics New Zealand Open Day’s.
+Click here on this link for more information on the ACC Paralympics New Zealand Open Day’s.